msobjdump

 Command

-• Command for parsing the ELF file.
+• Command for parsing an ELF file

 msobjdump --dump-elf <elf_file> [--verbose]